openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 The input signal is the vector to be counted, and the output represents the count of trailing/leading zeros.
 If all bits in the input vector are zero, it will also be indicated.

 When initializing the module, the width of the input vector is set to the number of shared TLB ways.
 The trailing zero counter mode is selected.
 The vector of valid bits is set as the input vector, but with negation.
-This is because we want the index of the first non-valid entry, and LZC returns the count of trailing zeros, which actually corresponds to the index of the first occurrence of 1 from the least significant bit (LSB). if there is at least one non-valid entry, that entry is opted for the replacement, and If not then this is signaled by LZC.
+This is because we want the index of the first non-valid entry, and LZC returns the count of trailing zeros, which actually corresponds to the index of the first occurrence of 1 from the least significant bit (LSB). if there is at least one non-valid entry, that entry is opted for the replacement, and if not then this is signaled by LZC.

 .. figure:: _static/LZC.png
    :name: **Figure 17:** Replacement of First invalid entry.